 Student Accommodation in Brighton

-Brighton is more than just Britain’s favourite seaside getaway – it’s also a student haven, with its two universities attracting over 37,700 students to its shores between 2021 and 2022 alone (Brighton & Hove City Council, 2022).
+Brighton is more than just Britain’s favourite seaside getaway – it’s also a student haven, with its two universities attracting over 30,000 students each year.

-But with Brighton boasting a higher-than-average student population (where over 14% of the city comprises students, compared to England as a whole where only 4% of the population is made up of students, according to Brighton & Hove City Council in 2022), it can be easy to feel overwhelmed by the vast amount of student accommodation options that Brighton has to offer.
+But with Brighton boasting a higher-than-average student population (where over 11% of the city comprises students), it can be easy to feel overwhelmed by the vast amount of student accommodation options that Brighton has to offer.
+That's where UniHomes comes in...

-That’s where we come in.
-At UniHomes, we work with letting agents across this coastal city to showcase a wide variety of student housing in Brighton, all on one easy-to-use website.
+At UniHomes, we have been working with letting agents across this coastal city since 2019 to showcase a wide variety of student housing in Brighton, all on one easy-to-use website.
 All you need to do is use the filters at the top of the page to sort the results by house size, rent, university, and area, and you’re bound to find Brighton student accommodation that’s right for you (and with bills included, too!).

 The Brighton student housing market: everything you need to know